vinzzent/simple-binned-chart/USAGE.md

 ### **Simple Binned Chart: Usage**

 Welcome to the Simple Binned Chart!
 This guide will walk you through everything you need to know to turn your data into powerful, insightful histograms.
-This visual is designed to group (or "bin") your numeric data on the fly, allowing you to analyze aggregated values like averages, sums, or maximums across different ranges without ever needing to modify your underlying data model.
+This visual is designed to group (or "bin") your numeric data on the fly, allowing you to analyze aggregated values like frquencies, averages, sums across different ranges without ever needing to modify your underlying data model.

 Let's dive in!